 Laudato Si’ and the Progressive Movement

-Some people consider Pope Francis’s encyclical Laudato Si’, and his concern for the environment to be unexpected or surprising.
-However, I think this is a mistake.
-The Catholic Church is the most obvious entity in European history to take up the cause of the environment.
-Environmental areas of concern are shared by Laudato Si’ and the progressive movement.
-Progressives should make themselves familiar with this document, discuss it, and build on it.
+Some people were surprised by Pope Francis’s encyclical Laudato Si’.
+However, the Catholic Church is the most obvious entity in European history to take up the cause of the environment.
+The progressive movement shares Pope Francis’s concern.
+We should make ourselves familiar with this document, discuss it, and build on it.

 The Enlightenment and the Industrial Revolution

 Our environmental problems are the result of 200 years of industrialization.
-The philosophical and technological developments that enabled the Industrial Revolution were made possible by the Enlightenment.
-The Enlightenment was not only independent of the Catholic Church, it opposed the authority of the Church.
+The Enlightenment enabled the industrial revolution with its philosophical and technological developments.
+This movement was not only independent of the Catholic Church, it opposed the authority of the Church.
 Therefore, the Church is in a unique position to publish a document like Laudato Si’.

-Supporters of Enlightenment ideals believed that progress and improvement of the human condition were more important than traditional institutions, and that these institutions could be discarded if necessary.
+The Enlightenment considered progress and improvement of the human condition more important than traditional institutions.
+People came to believe that these institutions could be discarded if necessary.
 The French Revolution was one result of this belief, while the Industrial Revolution was the result of the Enlightenment’s scientific advances.

 Political Classes and the Environment

-The other political faction, conservatives, have changed their character so many times they are no longer recognizable.
-However, they have never focused on the environment.
+The other political faction, the conservatives, have never focused on the environment.

-It’s true that the Catholic Church has formed coalitions with conservative factions, but the Church has an identity that is separate from political conservatism.
-With the publication of Laudato Si’, it has become clear that the Church has more in common with the progressive movement than it does with modern conservatism.
+It’s true that the Catholic Church has formed coalitions with conservative factions, but the Church apparently has an identity that is separate from political conservatism.
+With the publication of Laudato Si’, it seems the Church has more in common with the progressive movement than it does with modern conservatism.

-I haven’t forgotten that the Church is a political entity as well as a religion.
-However, the liberals and the business class are also political entities who are determined to stay in control, and this determination requires them to ignore or downplay the environmental crisis.
+It’s too easy to forget that the liberals and the business class are also political entities.
+Their determination to stay in control requires them to ignore or downplay the environmental crisis.

-The following is from pages 6 and 7 of Laudato Si’.
+The following is taken from pages 6 and 7 of Laudato Si’.

 In 1963, Pope John XXIII addressed the nuclear threat in Pacem in Terris;